cdomet-d/transcendence/.doc/databases.md

 The accessibily container holds the translation for each supported langangues (English, French and Spanish).
 There is only one table in this database : translations

-The tables has 4 column :
+The table has 4 column :
 * ID &rarr; integer
 * word &rarr; text
 * language_code &rarr; text